Cetology: History

 Many of the early studies were based on dead specimens and myth.
-The little information that was gathered was usually length, and a rough outer body anatomy.
-Because these animals live in water their entire lives, early scientists did not have the technology to go study these animals further.
+The little information that was gathered was usually about length, and a rough outer body anatomy.
+Because these animals lived in water their entire lives, early scientists did not have the technology to study these animals further.
 It was not until the 16th century that things would begin to change.
 Then cetaceans would be proved to be mammals rather than fish.

-Aristotle argued they were mammals.
-But Pliny the Elder stated that they were fish, and it was followed by many naturalists.
-However, Pierre Belon (1517–1575) and G. Rondelet (1507–1566) persisted on convincing they were mammals.
-They argued that the animals had lungs and a uterus, just like mammals.
+Aristotle argued they were mammals, but Pliny the Elder stated that they were fish, and he was followed by many naturalists, for example G. Rondelet (1507–1566).
+However, Pierre Belon (1517–1575) persisted in classifying them as mammals, arguing that the animals had lungs and milk glands, just like mammals.
 Not until 1758, when Swedish botanist Carl Linnaeus (1707–1778) published the tenth edition of Systema Naturae, were they seen as mammals.

 Only decades later, French zoologist and paleontologist Baron Georges Cuvier (1769–1832) described the animals as mammals without any hind legs.
-Skeletons were assembled and displayed in the first natural history museums, and on a closer look and comparisons with other extinct animal fossils led zoologists to conclude that cetaceans came from a family of ancient land mammals.
+Skeletons were assembled and displayed in the first natural history museums, and on a closer look and comparisons with other extinct animal fossils, led zoologists to conclude that cetaceans came from a family of ancient land mammals.

 Between the 16th and 20th centuries, much of our information on cetaceans came from whalers.
 Whalers were the most knowledgeable about the animals, but their information was regarding migration routes and outer anatomy, and only little information of behavior.
 During the 1960s, people began studying the animals intensively, often in dedicated research institutes.
 The Tethys Institute of Milan, founded in 1986, compiled an extensive cetology database of the Mediterranean.
 This came from both concern about wild populations and also the capture of larger animals such as the orca, and gaining popularity of dolphin shows in marine parks.

 Studying cetaceans

 Studying cetaceans presents numerous challenges.
 Cetaceans only spend 10% of their time on the surface, and all they do at the surface is breathe.
 There is very little behavior seen at the surface.
 It is also impossible to find any signs that an animal has been in an area.
 Cetaceans do not leave tracks that can be followed.
 However, the dung of whales often floats and can be collected to tell important information about their diet and about the role they have in the environment.
-Many times cetology consists of waiting and paying close attention.
+Often cetology involves waiting and paying close attention.

 Cetologists use equipment including hydrophones to listen to calls of communicating animals, binoculars and other optical devices for scanning the horizon, cameras, notes, and a few other devices and tools.

 An alternative method of studying cetaceans is through examination of dead carcasses that wash up on the shore.
 If properly collected and stored, these carcasses can provide important information that is difficult to obtain in field studies.